snap-stanford/stark/README.md

 # Load the semi-structured knowledge base
 skb = load_skb(dataset_name, download_processed=True, root=None)
 ```
 The root argument for load_skb specifies the location to store SKB data.
-With default value `None`, the data will be stored in [huggingface cache](https://huggingface.co/docs/datasets/en/cache).
+With default value `None`, the data will be stored in [Hugging Face cache](https://huggingface.co/docs/datasets/en/cache).

 ### Data of the Retrieval Task